 Just off this common area is a lovely old balcony where you can have tea (or more Arak) and look out over the UNESCO-listed Roman temples at Heliopolis, just across the street.

-Agatha Christie has stayed here (which great mystery was inspired here, I wonder…), Jean Cocteau (his works adorn the room he slept in), Albert Einstein, Charles de Gaulle, Ella Fitzgerald, Nina Simone, the Empress of Abyssinia (what fab title is that!!
+Agatha Christie has stayed here (which great mystery was inspired here, I wonder…), French author, avant-garde film director, artist and more, Jean Cocteau, as well (his works adorn the room he slept in).
+Albert Einstein, Charles de Gaulle, Ella Fitzgerald, Nina Simone, the Empress of Abyssinia (what fab title is that!!
 In case you’re wondering, here she is) …the list goes on.
 Ottoman troops occupied Palmyra Hotel Baalbek during World War I; British troops were stationed here during World War II.

 The Jupiter Temple seen from the balcony.
 Views inspiring artists through the decades.